cochrane/xnalara-shaders/README.md

 How to install
 --------------

+If you're using XPS 10.9 or higher, you don't need to do anything.
+These shaders are included by default.

-Get the `EffectsArmature.xnb` from the downloads section.
-Copy this file into the folder XPS_10.8.7\Content or XNALara\Content
+For XNALara or earlier versions of XPS, get the `EffectsArmature.xnb` from the downloads section.
+Copy this file into the folder XPS_10.8.7\Content or XNALara\Content.

 Background
 ----------